Our dreams want to help us remember who we truly are…not who we think we are.

 Solomon speaks: “Dia, What are you doing?
 Dia!
 Look at me, look at me.
 What are you doing?
 You are Dia Vendy, of the proud Mende tribe.
 You are a good boy who loves soccer and school.
 Your mother loves you so much.
 She waits by the fire making plantains, and red palm oil stew with your sister N’Yanda and the new baby.
 The cows wait for you.
 And Babu, the wild dog who minds no one but you.
 I know they made you do bad things, but you are not a bad boy.
 I am your father who loves you.
 And you will come home with me and be my son again.”

 It is as if Solomon’s voice reaches down into the abyss, evoking the son he loves, evoking a return to soul…and we see the light rising in Dia’s eyes…a re-membering…the return to his soul, a return to the boy who is his father’s son.

-Our teachers come to us in this way in our dreams…they call us back from the darkest of places, where we were shattered and something dark came in, pretended to be us and stood between our soul and our inner teacher, our inner connection.
-Like Solomon, our dreams speak to the deepest part of us…calling us home to our capacity to feel it all…that even in the midst of bad things that happened, we remember who we are…soul boy and soul girl, children of the divine.
+Our teachers come to us in this way in our dreams…they call us back from the darkest of places, where we were shattered and darkness came in, a forgetting of our true self that then stood between our soul and our inner teacher, our inner connection.
+Like Solomon, our dreams speak to the deepest part of who we are…calling us home to our capacity to feel it all…that even in the midst of bad things that happened…we remember who we are…soul boy and soul girl, children of the divine.

 Mary Jo Heyen is a Natural Dreamwork Practitioner working with clients throughout the country and abroad in person, phone or Skype.
 Learn more about her work with dreams at www.maryjoheyen.com or www.thenaturaldream.com